Kritshekhar/CSE330-OS/README.md

   - Run the script test.sh .sh in Terminal-2
   - **Input Arguments**:
-    - uid - The UID of the dummy user "test_cse330"
+    - uid - The UID of the dummy user "test_cse330".
+In this example the UID is 1005
     - buff_size - The size of the buffer
     - p - Number of Producer threads
     - c - Numner of Consumer threads